collinbarrett/collinbarrett.github.io/_posts/2017-06-13-referrer-policy-header-nginx.md

 ## Blocking as a Visitor

 All this got me to thinking what I could do, if anything, as a user to block the referrer header from being sent.
 Web developers can utilize one or both of the two methods above, but what if I want the sites I visit to not know from where I came independent of their decision to implement a Referrer Policy?
-It seems like there may be some plugin-based solutions like [this one](https://chrome.google.com/webstore/detail/noref/dkpkjedlegmelkogpgamcaemgbanohip), but that is an area I certainly want to investigate further.
+It seems like there may be some plugin-based solutions, but that is an area I certainly want to investigate further.